LucasMW/mongaComp/README.txt

 To clean builds, use
 make clean

-To run the generalTests run
+To run the tests use
 make test

+To run the tests for binary compilation only, use make testbin

 To run the tests for the checks only, use make testchecks